 The process is clearly delineated in a way that could be used as a prototype for other institutions.
 It seems efficient, logical, effective.
 It produces a complete picture of the educational process and meets all of the landmarks set by the first principle of the accreditation process.
 The only component that can be added to the process is a systematic survey of the graduates of the program to gage specific needs required by the changing conditions in the market towards periodic adjustment of the curriculum.

-The quality assurance process of the institution and program is fully institutionalized engaging meaningfully all levels of academic and administrative agency.
+The Quality Assurance process of the institutions and the program is fully institutionalized and completely operational.